juergenweb/FrontendContact/README.md

 ```
 The manipulation of form fields can be done with methods from the FrontendForms module, so I do not want to get to much into detail - please study the docs of the FrontendForms module.

-## Extending the form with additional input fields
+## Extending the form with additional input fields or other elements
 The default form contains pre-defined input fields, which should be enough in most cases.
 But sometimes you will need to add an additional input field or you want to add a fieldset, a text or whatever to the form.
 For this scenario, you will be able to extend the form with new elements and you can set the position of these elements inside the form via 2 methods: addBefore()
 and addAfter().
 Both methods are from the FrontendForms module and will be used to add a new element at a new position inside the form or to move an existing form element to a new position.
 You will find a detailed information about these 2 methods in the docs of the FrontendForms module.
 To demonstrate how it works, I have included an example on how to add a new input field inside the examples folder: So please take a look at the [addingnewfield.php](https://github.com/juergenweb/FrontendContact/blob/main/examples/addingnewfield.php) and study the example on how to extend the form with new elements.

+The next example is about how to add additional elements to form.
+In this case 2 fieldsets and 1 additional text.
+You will find this examples inside the [addingfieldsetandtext.php](https://github.com/juergenweb/FrontendContact/blob/main/examples/addingfieldsetandtext.php) inside the examples folder.

 ![alt text](https://github.com/juergenweb/FrontendContact/blob/main/images/customized-form.png?raw=true)